General

 Norwich Norwich is located one mile from Norwich Junction, and latter station is served by wayfreight service, Brantford to Tillsonburg, and presume said station would not be affected as very valuable high-class traffic is received and forwarded.
 Norwich is practically the distributing centre for the immediate vicinity, and some well established plants are operated.
 Following are the firms or industries located at Norwich with commodities handled:

-Imperial Oil LImited Gasoline and oil ex Sarnia, Hamilton.
+Imperial Oil Limited Gasoline and oil ex Sarnia, Hamilton.

 Canada Vinegar Company Vinegar, outbound to Western Canada.